AnnikaV9/usv3-framework/README.md

 |join|bot, sender, hash, trip|
 |leave|bot, sender|
 |whisper|bot, text, sender, trip, ulevel|

+A few example modules are shipped with the framework.
+You can use them as a reference to create your own.

 After creating a module, place it in its respective event in [usv3/events](usv3/events).
 The module will be found and loaded automatically.
 If your module has any dependencies, add them to [pyproject.toml](pyproject.toml) under `tool.poetry.group.cmd.dependencies` and run `poetry update`